Skip to main content

 I am a biogeochemist and ecosystem ecologist with a research focus on carbon cycling in coastal environments.
 My lab group examines processes controlling carbon transformations and fates and how those pathways are changed by natural and anthropogenic stressors.

-And, we are hiring a full-time technician!
+We are hiring a full-time technician!
 The ad can be found here and applications can be submitted here: https://www.ugajobsearch.com/postings/363549.

 If you are a UGA undergraduate and interested in conducting research with our lab, complete this application and send it to me.